glorion13/simple-scheduler/README.md

 ./bin/simplescheduler
 ```

-There is also a Dockerfile to set up the required C++ environment and build the project:
+Alternatively, there is also a Dockerfile to set up the required C++ environment and build the project:

 ```
 docker build --rm -f "Dockerfile" -t glorion13/simplescheduler:latest "."